Noobot9k/UniversalLocalScripts/README.md

 UniversalLocalScripts
 ========================

-UniversalLocalScripts is a module that allows Roblox LocalScripts to run in locations like the workspace, including the currentCamera and other player's characters.
+UniversalLocalScripts is a module that allows Roblox LocalScripts to run in locations like the workspace, including the currentCamera and other players' characters.

 ### Why run local scripts in the workspace?

 In other popular game engines -- such as Unity and Godot -- scripts will run regardless of what object they're attached to.
-This can make keeping code organized easier as any code relevant to an object and that operates on that object will likely be attached to it or decended from it instead of sitting in some random folder like StarterPlayerScripts.
+This can make keeping code organized easier as any code relevant to an object that operates on that object will likely be attached to it or descended from it instead of sitting in some random folder like StarterPlayerScripts.

 #### Example